AA-CubeSat-Team/soci_img/todo/README.md

 This is not a critical issue, since the system could be reset, which also resets both the uCamIII and the SD shield.
-By resetting the system, the TAKE_PICTURE command will work successfully.
+By resetting the system, the TAKE_PICTURE command will almost certainly work successfully.

 However, it would be ideal to not rely on this.